wowsignal-io/android-tools/README.md

 directory in `/data/local/temp` that's continually `adb pull`'d onto the host machine. `s` is a special case of `out` that takes and sends a screenshot.

+If you set the env variable `ANDROID_AUTOPEN_FILES` then, on macOS only, the pulled files will be automatically opened with a call to `open`.

 ## Requirements

 This tool requires: